-Monash South Africa campus is located in the growing suburb Ruimsig, 25km north of Johannesburg's city centre.
+Monash South Africa location is located in the growing suburb Ruimsig, 25km north of Johannesburg's city centre.
 The attractive campus has over 2,750 students, offers small class sizes, and has advanced facilities with state-of-the-art technology.
 There is also excellent campus security, many different clubs and associations you can join, and a fitness centre with classes and free-weights.

 Monash South Africa is dedicated to educating the future leaders of Africa.
 It focuses on helping the region meet diverse social, educational and economic issues.
 The campus has a strong volunteering ethic, and many students give up their time to help disadvantaged children with their schoolwork.

 Experience South Africa

 South Africa is one of the most diverse and enchanting countries in the world.
 Exotic combinations of landscapes, people, history and culture offer a larger than life experience for the student in search of a truly unique and inspiring study experience.

 Walking trails, lakes, the Zoo and Botanical Gardens dot the city, and the historically significant Africana Museum, galleries, art routes and historical battlefields as well as the Kruger National Park, private game reserves and Sun City draw a multicultural mix of people from all walks of life, from all corners of the world.

 Getting involved on campus